vitalseeds/vs-data-api/README.md

 - filemaker database
 - fm user configured with `all access`
-- ODBC manager instaleld and configured with a DSN for the db
+- ODBC manager installed and configured with a DSN for the db (optional, can connect direct)
 - Filemaker ODBC driver

 To connect to WooCommerce: